 Georgia Vital Records.

 Georgia state and county government agencies maintain records of individuals’ birth, death, marriage, and divorce.
 The records data also possess identifiable information regarding parents or guardians and spouses.
-Its useful to be aware of the public can look at the documents personally at the governmental authority preserving them.
+It’s useful to be aware that the public can look at the documents personally at the governmental authority preserving them.
 For a small fee, duplicates of the records remain available, although constraints for certified duplicates protect against unauthorized people from getting them.
 Official accredited copies contain the government’s authority’s seal, making them suitable for personal identity.
-Primarily immediate close relatives or people that have written authority can get an accredited copy of a vital document.
+Primarily, immediate close relatives or people who have written authority can get an accredited copy of a vital document.
 Uncertified duplicates do not contain the seal and do not be eligible for proof of personal identity.

 Georgia Vital Record Source – https://dph.georgia.gov/VitalRecords